 In 2018, LCT collaborated with local retailers to introduce correct brushing methods through a show for children aged 2 to 5 using the KODOMO brand.
 LCT provided discount coupons for LCT products viable only at the cooperating retailers.
 This initiative is aimed at encouraging children to continue to brush their teeth correctly at home.

 LCT held the Happy Life Happy Home program at elementary schools.
 This program taught the students techniques for keeping their bodies healthy and clean and for keeping their homes clean and comfortable.
-The program comprises two parts, Happy Life (covering tooth brushing, hand washing, face washing and showering) and Happy Home (covering laundry, dish washing and floor cleaning), and is aimed at increasing awareness of health, comfort and cleanliness through the use of LCT products.
+The program comprises two parts, Happy Life (covering tooth brushing, handwashing, face washing and showering) and Happy Home (covering laundry, dish washing and floor cleaning), and is aimed at increasing awareness of health, comfort and cleanliness through the use of LCT products.

 The children were very interested in the program and they have been practicing what they learned at home.